marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ![partition the harddrive select new server](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/c5fd8fd1-6b46-4c30-a358-6466ef1da216)

-6. The installation process will take some time and will encounter some reboots or blackscreens.
+6. The installation process will take some time and will encounter some reboots or black screens.
 Make sure not to touch any keys until the installation is complete.

 ![Dont press any key during this process of boot](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/40fcc93f-c038-4745-9320-528f59243769)

 ![Windows Server Setting up first boot](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/7d720fdb-ce80-4551-8f6b-20c653bdda5c)

-7. Once the installation is complete, you will prompted to create an Administrator password
+7. Once the installation is complete, you will be prompted to create an Administrator password
-> Because this is a homelab environment we can use a rememberable universal password for the future passwords that will be created in this lab.
+> Because this is a home lab environment we can use a rememberable universal password for the future passwords that will be created in this lab.
 > It is also good to create a new text file (.txt) or make a note that will store any logins and passwords that will be used throughout the course of the lab

 ![Type in a password for the admin DC](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/06c95c88-c1a7-4a40-b931-966f1417b6b6)